awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 ## Add the Amazon Lex Bot to an Amazon Connect Instance<a name="lex-bot-add-to-connect"></a>

 Before you can use a bot in your contact flow you need to add it to your Amazon Connect instance\.
-You can only add bots created under the same AWS account and in the same Region as your instance\.
+You can only add bots created under the same AWS account\.

+If you add Amazon Lex bots created in a different Region from your instance, performance may be affected\.

 1. Open the [Amazon Connect console\.](https://console.aws.amazon.com/connect/)